FroeMic/TUM-IN-Protein-Prediction-1/lectures/12-introduction-structure.md

 **Question:** How are amino acids linked together to form a protein?

 > In the translation process, a **Ribosome **translates a **mRNA** strand to a protein, by decoding the RNA triplets into amino acids and then linking the amino acids by peptide bonds.
-They chaining ALWAYS happens from the **N-Terminus **to the **C-Terminus **, releasing an H20 molecule as part of the reaction.
+They chaining ALWAYS happens from the **N-Terminus **to the **C-Terminus  **releasing an H20 molecule as part of the reaction.

 ##### 2.2 Protein Structure